At a Glance

 (410) 642-6068

 In real estate, they say “Location, location, location,” and Perryville Community Park certainly has a prime location for birding.
 The 168.5-acre park is located on the Perry Point peninsula at the top of the Chesapeake Bay, in the historic town of Perryville in Cecil County.
 The park has an unparalleled view of the water.
 Stump Point is the eastward-facing tip of the peninsula, overlooking the confluence between Mill Creek, Furnace Bay, and the Northeast River.
 To the west lies the mouth of the Susquehanna River.
-The area south of the park, where the waters from these sources mingle, is called the Susquehanna Flats, and presents a rich feeding ground for waterfowl, loons, grebes, terns, and gulls, as well as Bald Eagles, Osprey, herons and egrets.
+The area south of the park, where the waters from these sources mingle to form the top of the Chesapeake Bay, is called the Susquehanna Flats, and the shallow water here presents a rich feeding ground for waterfowl, loons, grebes, terns, and gulls, as well as Bald Eagles, Ospreys, herons, and egrets.

 There is a soft canoe/kayak launch (bring your own) on the eastern shore of the park, providing access to the calm waters of Mill Creek and Furnace Bay.

 Perryville Community Park shares the Perry Point peninsula with the Perry Point Veterans Administration Medical Center, and in fact the park land was previously part of the VA Medical Center.
-A Loop Trail encircles the entire Community Park and VA Medical Center, enabling the birder to sample all the habitats in the park on foot or bicycle; see the trail map at the link at left for the route of the Loop Trail, which is approximately 3.5 miles long.
-Note that you must carry a government-issued ID card (e.g., a driver’s license) to use the section of the trail that goes through the VA Medical Center; see http://www.perryvillemd.org/parks-recreation/pages/trails.
+A Loop Trail encircles the entire Community Park and VA Medical Center, enabling the birder to sample all the habitats in the park on foot or bicycle; see the park map at the link at left for the route of the Loop Trail, which is approximately 3.5 miles long.
+Note that you must carry a government-issued ID card (e.g., a driver’s license) to use the section of the trail that goes through the VA Medical Center; see the town’s website for description of this and other trails.

-The Loop Trail connects to the paved Canning House Run Trail at the northwest corner of the VA Medical Center; see https://www.perryvillemd.org/parks-recreation/pages/trails.
+The Loop Trail connects to the paved Canning House Run Trail at the northwest corner of the VA Medical Center.
 The Canning House Run Trail goes north for just under a mile along the shore of the Susquehanna, from historic Rodgers Tavern (it’s a museum, not a restaurant) to the Perryville Community Boat Ramp just north of the bridge that carries US Route 40 over the Susquehanna.
 This pleasant walk provides excellent views of the waters of the river and is a good spot to check for waterfowl, gulls, and terns.
-A small marsh behind Rodgers Tavern is usually filled with birds; the town’s Ferry Point Park and Pier (aka Perryville Town Dock) provides an excellent overlook over the marsh and river; see http://www.perryvillemd.org/parks-recreation/pages/lower-ferry-park-pier.
+A small marsh behind Rodgers Tavern is usually filled with birds; the town’s Ferry Point Park and Pier (aka Perryville Town Dock) provides an excellent overlook over the marsh and river.
+See our park map at the link in the orange box on this webpage for to see these trails and other areas in relation to the Community Park.

 Birdlife:

-The eBird hotspot for Perryville Community Park lists 211+ species.
-There is a separate eBird hotspot with 156+ species at the Perryville Town Dock (proper name is the Ferry Point Park and Pier) behind Rodger’s Tavern a short distance away.
+The eBird hotspot for Perryville Community Park lists 217+ species.
+There is a separate eBird hotspot with 164+ species at the Perryville Town Dock (the proper, official name is the Ferry Point Park and Pier) behind Rodger’s Tavern a short distance away.

 At Perryville Community Park, spring and fall provide good viewing of migrating passerines, including a variety of warblers, vireos, flycatchers, tanagers, and orioles.
 Migrating swallows are abundant in late summer.